NVS 510 vs GeForce 615

 The NVS 510 is our recommended choice as it beats the GeForce 615 in performance tests.

-Be aware that GeForce 615 is a desktop card while NVS 510 is a workstation one.
+Be aware that GeForce 615 is a notebook graphics card while NVS 510 is a workstation one.

 We selected several comparisons of graphics cards with performance close to those reviewed, providing you with more options to consider.